rjmcginness/http_game_server/README.md

             information (initialization, results, users).
 Also, it seems that the back buttons may not be working properly, though further testing is needed.

-5/15/2022  Fully working version of Game.
-Still may not record answers correctly when you
+5/15/2022  Fully working version of Server.
+Still may not record answers correctly when
-            used back and forward buttons during the Quiz game.
-NOT yet implemented: user
-            registration and real user validation.
+            you used back and forward buttons during the Quiz game.
+NOT yet implemented: user registration and real user validation.
 These will be in the admin "link."
             Also in admin, I will try to implement forms to create a quiz.
 It would also be nice to complete the css request.
 This was solved in servertest.py, but not sure there is time to implement and test properly.